 400 Blows (1959): François Truffaut's intensely emotional story of misunderstood youth crime.
 Marvellously acted.
 Whatever happened to Antoine Doinel?

 2001: A Space Odyssey (1968): Big, broad, surreal, mad Stanley Kubrick allegory about mankind's past ... and future.
 Full of startling images although whether it makes any sense whatsoever without degrees in physics, psychology and bullshit is another matter entirely.
-Hugely influential over three subsequent generations of SF film-makers.
+Hugely influential over three subsequent generations of SF film-makers and just as many drug dealers.

-Almost Famous (2001): Cameron Crowe's touching, awkward, stimulating recreation of his teenage years as a Rolling Stone journalist has just the right degree of wit and insightfulness to ward off potential charges of mawkishness.
+Almost Famous (2001): Cameron Crowe's touching, awkward, stimulating, if you will 'incendiary!' recreation of his teenage years as a Rolling Stone journalist has just the right degree of wit and insightfulness to ward off potential charges of mawkishness.
 A rite-of-passage text, a road movie, a - genuinely important - social document and a comedy of sex and drugs and rock and roll complete with one of the best soundtracks you'll ever hear and a quotable line about every fifty second ('Rock-stars have kidnapped my son!').
 The director's cut - Untitled - is even better, if only because you need forty nine minutes more of this film in your life - especially the bits featuring Philip Seymour Hoffman as a world-weary Lester Bangs.
 Stunning cast - how can anybody not fall madly and instantly in love with Kate Hudson's Penny Lane? - and a glorious period feel that will impress both those who were there and those were weren't.
-Full of moments that will live with the audience for years.
+Full of moments that will live with the audience for years and one of the great movie soundtracks of all time.
 'How old are you?'

 Amadeus (1984): Handsome, lavish and lyrical biopic about the life of Mozart by Milo Forman.
 F Murray Abraham won the Oscar but Tom Hulce steals the show.
 Deeply moving, though occasionally a bit schmaltzy.